RaymonDev/redditanalyst/README.md

 This repository also includes a graph.py script, that, after specifying the needed info, graphs your results.
 In a future update, I will combine both of them.

 ### Simple explanation of what this code means:
-This program and graphs shows how many posts in r/depression were published by people who also posted in a desired subreddit
+This script shows how many posts in r/depression were published by people who also posted on a specified subreddit

 ## Example: